GluuFederation/docs-openbanking-prod/docs/source/installvm.md

 ## VM Based Distribution

+This section covers details on installing Gluu Openbanking Indentity Platform 1.0 in a VM.
 We recommend the Cloud Native Distribution for production environment.
 However, for development and testing we also support its VM distribution.

 ## VM Preparation